 The theme of the retreat is “Friendship is being able to be yourself,” and the motto of the weekend is that “My life is a gift from my family, my friends, and my God; upon this I shall build.”

-Please note: There is a Parent Portion of the Retreat on Saturday morning, and we ask that parents R.S.V.P. to attend the Parent Portion of the Retreat.
+Please note: There is a Parent Portion of the Retreat on Saturday morning, and we ask that parents R.S.V.P. to attend the Parent Portion of the Retreat by July 29.
 An email with all the details and link to the R.S.V.P will be sent in July.

 The Sophomore Breakaway Retreat focuses on using the gift of courage as we try to build the Kingdom of God.
 Sophomores travel with their Morality Class to the CSUS Newman Center.
 This mandatory retreat is led by the Senior Retreat Team.
 For more information, please contact Paul Rose.